-It is a privilage to work for a company like Iceland Travel.
+It is a privilage to run a travel magazine like Iceland Travel.
 You get great opportunities to join fantastic trips and activities with our partners.
 Sometimes cool things pop up and one certainly did last June.
 One of our partners, Mountaineers of Iceland, were looking for help to get 10 snowmobiles across Langjökull glacier.
 I jumped at this change since I had joined them on a pretty snowmobile tour once before.

 The zenith of Langjökull glacier is approximately 1450 meters high.
 It´s about 14 – 15 Kilometers where it is at its widest.
 Just to be clear, you can essentially expect all kinds up weather up thers so I knew it could be tough.

 Langjökull glacier has been made famous by its massive ice tunnel that has been carved into the deep of the glacier.